ZachPella/tick-pipeline-analysis/markdown.md

 The pipeline provides the foundation for understanding tick population dynamics, geographic structure, disease ecology implications, and evolutionary relationships across Iowa, Kansas, and Nebraska populations.

 ---

-*Pipeline documentation complete.
-All 17 steps comprehensively analyzed and documented.*